ehx-v1/UNO/readme.md

 ## Disclaimer

-This bot is not associated with UNO or Mattel, nor the maker of UNO Infinity in any ways.
+This bot is not associated with Uno or Mattel, nor the maker of Uno Infinity in any ways.